MaryMahmoodi/spatial-filter-for-dense-EEG-analysis/README.md

 Also, the function optimummomentum_lcmv_sekihara2015.m applies an optimization to the lcmv beamformer in order to acquire the optimum dipole source direction from any brain location,

-Then, the source signal is extracted by applying the lcmv beamformer to the surface spatial filtered EEG in the optum direction with maximum source power.
+Then, the source signal is extracted by applying the lcmv beamformer to the surface spatial filtered EEG in the optimum direction with maximum source power.